'Keep memory of Thomas alive by raising thousands for hospice'

-THE bereaved parents of a cheeky little boy who has inspired hundreds of people to raise money for a children's hospice want to keep his memory alive with another charity challenge.
+THE bereaved parents of a cheeky little boy who has inspired hundreds of people to raise money for a children's hospice are calling on people to sign up to this year's Helen and Douglas House Rainbow Run.

 Cath and Richard Laurie from Langford, Bicester, say they will forever have a Thomas-shaped hole in their family after their son passed away at the age of nine in February 2014.

-They are calling on people to sign up to this year's Helen and Douglas House Rainbow Run to raise funds as a tribute to the youngster.

-Thomas had a rare genetic condition called Cockayne syndrome, which causes premature ageing, and he died at the children and young people's hospice in East Oxford.
+The youngster had a rare genetic condition called Cockayne syndrome, which causes premature ageing, and he died at Helen and Douglas House hospice in East Oxford.

 Just four months later more than 100 of Thomas's friends and family took on the 3km Helen and Douglas House Rainbow Run in his name to give thanks to for the hospice's support.